 Address: 2300 Leo Harris Pkwy, Eugene, OR 97401

-The Eugene Science Center provides visitors of all ages the opportunity to interact with a variety of science and technology topics and exhibits.
-These topics include the solar system, biology, archaeology, biotechnology, and many more.
+The Eugene Science Center allows visitors of all ages to interact with various science and technology topics and exhibits.
+These topics include the solar system, biology, archaeology, and biotechnology.

-There are also nature center exhibits, dinosaur and fossil exhibits, and a planetarium.
-The planetarium at the Eugene Science Center offers educational and laser shows that will both educate and entertain.
+Nature center exhibits, dinosaur and fossil exhibits, and a planetarium exist.
+The planetarium at the Eugene Science Center offers educational and laser shows that will educate and entertain.
 Shows and show schedules are available on the planetarium website.

 In addition to these attractions, the Eugene Science Center also provides a series of camps that focus on STEM topics, public outreach, and early education.
-A special Girls’ Science Adventures program is offered at various times throughout the year to encourage girls’ participation in and exposure to STEM-based topics.
+A special Girls’ Science Adventures program is offered annually to encourage girls’ participation in and exposure to STEM-based topics.

 These topics include biology, math, astronomy, ornithology, zoology, and forensics.
 The Eugene Science Center is well worth a visit for tourists and locals alike!

 See Related: What to Bring on a Camping Trip with Friends